Net Worth

 Clijster’s annual winnings varied significantly from year to year during her professional tennis career.
 However, two periods could be considered her peak in terms of prize money.

 The first period occurred between 2001 and 2003.
-We’ve already covered her earnings for 2001, but the following year she earned approximately $1.54 million.
-2003 yielded the second-highest annual winnings of her career, totaling $4.09 million.
+We’ve already covered her earnings for 2001, but the following year, she earned approximately $1.54 million.
+2003 yielded her second-highest annual winnings, totaling $4.09 million.
 Clijster’s biggest tournament winnings that year included:

 - Bank of America WTA Tour Championships (1st) – $1 million